Simbiat/HTTP20/doc/Headers.md

 ```
 Sends some headers that may improve performance on client side.
 `$keepalive` is used for `Keep-Alive` header governing how long the connection should stay up.
 Header will be sent only if server is using HTTP version other than 2.0.
-`$clientHints` instructs clients, that your server supports Client Hints (https://developer.mozilla.org/en-US/docs/Glossary/Client_hints) like DPR, Width, Viewport-Width, Downlink, .etc and client should cache the output accordingly, in order to increase allow cache hitting and thus improve performance.
+`$clientHints` instructs clients, that your server supports Client Hints (https://developer.mozilla.org/en-US/docs/Glossary/Client_hints) like DPR, Width, Viewport-Width, Downlink, etc. and client should cache the output accordingly, in order to increase allow cache hitting and thus improve performance.

 ## security
 ```php